uclaacm/teach-la-dev-training/advanced_react_track/03_nested_state_of_mind/README.md

 ![](https://raw.githubusercontent.com/uclaacm/teach-la-dev-training-s21/main/advanced_react_track/01_hooked_on_hooks/pictures/useState.png)

-However, today we will discuss how state management is a bit more involved for nested data like objects, arrays, and hownnew features of JavaScript like the [**spread operator**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and new hooks help simplify things!
-We'll also cover how to do global
+However, today we will discuss how state management is a bit more involved for nested data like objects, arrays, and how new features of JavaScript/React like the [**spread operator**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and the `useReducer` hook help simplify things!

-# The Problem With Nested State

-Do you guys remember the tried and true [] !== [] example of why JavaScript is funky??
-That's because JavaScript compares the pointers of the object to test for equality instead of the contents of the array.

 # Nested State in Conjunction with the useState Hook

 With the **useState** hook, the developers of React have added a level of optimization with `useState` and `useReducer`!
 Unlike the regular `this.setState` of React, React [doesn't trigger a re-render](https://github.com/facebook/react/blob/master/CHANGELOG.md#1680-february-6-2019) if the previous state's value was equal to the new state's value when you use `useState`, using an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison

 ## What's the problem with this?

-Do you remember the way that JavaScript checks to see if objects/arrays are equal?
-We compare the references to the objects (like pointers) to determine equality.
+Do you guys remember the tried and true [] !== [] example of why JavaScript is funky??
+That's because JavaScript compares the references to the objects (like pointers) to determine equality.

 ![](./pictures/objComparison.png)